Pawcharz/Stack-Overflow-Questions-Classification/README.md

 ## Resources & Links

-- [The kaggle challange with the training datasets](https://www.kaggle.com/c/predict-closed-questions-on-stack-overflow/overview) - I used `train_sample.csv`
+- [The kaggle challenge with the training datasets](https://www.kaggle.com/c/predict-closed-questions-on-stack-overflow/overview) - I used `train_sample.csv`

 ## Recreating the repository